barramandi/rime-cantonese/README-en.md

 6. qq: Low level, e.g. `siqq`→ 事; Low level checked, e.g. `sikqq` → 食

 ### Fuzzy input
+Barra: Added additinal regex matching to mimic that of google keyboard cantonese with the most relaxed spelling matching algoritm so user spend more time typing and less time guessing/learning the spelling of various yut ping standards.
+Also additional abbreviations like ssp (深水埗), tst (尖沙咀） , etc
+Replace file data/jyut6ping3.lettered.dict.yaml & data/jyut6ping3.schema.yaml and run windows-install.bat (or re-deploy)

+Original instructions below:

 This schema **does not support by default** any fuzzy or 'lazy' pronunciations, i.e. pairs like **n-/l-** and **&empty;-/ng-** are contrastive.
 If you want the schema to accommodate for fuzzy pronunciations, uncomment the relevant lines under the `speller/algebra:` section in the schema file. e.g. If you want the input method to support the **n-/l-** → **l-** merger, use: